 By working with the Children's Oncology Group, the BPC is able to correlate research data with specimen diagnosis and patient outcome to complete cutting-edge translational research that brings molecular genetic discoveries to the patient bedside.

-The Pediatric Division of the CHTN is located at the Children's Research Institute in Columbus, Ohio.
+The Pediatric Division of the CHTN is located at The Research Institute at Nationwide Children's Hospital in Columbus, Ohio.
 From 1987 to 1989 the Pediatric Division provided pediatric tissues to the network as a subcontract of Ohio State University, but has been a separate division since 1989.
 The Pediatric Division provides pediatric tissues nationally and internationally to investigators located primarily within North America.
 The five adult divisions divide the same service area up geographically.
 In the first five years of its existence, the division provided over 1,400 tissues to 70 investigators, with the main source of tissues coming from 25 hospitals within the Children's Cancer Group.

 The number of participating hospitals, specimens dispersed, and investigators served grew exponentially in 1994 as the Pediatric Division of the CHTN forged an alliance with three of the four major pediatric cancer groups, Children's Cancer Group (CCG), Intergroup Rhabdomyosarcoma Study Group (IRSG), and National Wilms' Tumor Study Group (NWTSG) to procure and distribute their collective pediatric cancer specimens to investigators.
 In 2000, all pediatric cooperative groups (including CCG, IRSG, NWTSG, and now the Pediatric Oncology Group, or POG) merged into a new unified Children's Oncology Group (COG).